Gunbattle kills 4 rebels, 3 Indian soldiers in Kashmir

 - 3 charged with assault after brutal beating of Metro rider captured on cameras

-India accuses Pakistan of arming and training the insurgents fighting for Kashmir’s independence from India or its merger with neighbouring Pakistan, a charge Islamabad denies.
+India accuses Pakistan of arming and training the insurgents fighting for Kashmir’s independence from India or its merger with neighbouring Pakistan since 1989, a claim Islamabad denies.
+About 70,000 people have been killed in the armed uprising and ensuing Indian military crackdown.

 Pakistan says it provides moral and diplomatic support to the rebels.